Newsome’s late TD catch puts North Carolina past Miami 28-25

 CHAPEL HILL, N.C.
+(AP) — Mack Brown knew he needed to coax some confidence out of his North Carolina players after inheriting a team that frequently found a way to give up leads last season.

+Two games in, the Tar Heels are playing like they’re free from that burden — fittingly led by the composed true freshman who isn’t the least bit interested in experiencing any of that frustration.

-(AP) — Sam Howell found Dazz Newsome just inside the end zone for the go-ahead 10-yard touchdown with 1:01 left to help North Carolina rally past Miami 28-25 on Saturday night.
+Sam Howell directed a clutch final drive and found Dazz Newsome just inside the end zone for the go-ahead touchdown with 1:01 left, lifting the Tar Heels to a second fourth-quarter comeback in as many weeks and a 28-25 win against Miami on Saturday night.

+“I just have confidence in myself, I have confidence in this team,” Howell said.
+“I have confidence in all 10 guys on the field with me.
+This is what we do.”

-Howell’s perfect throw found Newsome dragging his toes inches from the sideline to cap a stunning clutch drive led by the true freshman.
-Howell also completed a 20-yard pass to Rontavius Groves on fourth-and-17 to extend the drive, which came after the Tar Heels had surrendered the lead on a Miami touchdown with 4:38 left.
+Howell’s perfect throw found Newsome dragging his toes inches from the sideline from 10 yards out.
+That capped a stunning 75-yard march that included him hitting Rontavius Groves for 20 yards on a fourth-and-17 to keep the drive alive, which came only minutes after the Tar Heels had surrendered the lead on a late Miami touchdown.

 Michael Carter’s diving-for-the-pylon 2-point conversion pushed the lead to 28-25, only to see Miami (0-2, 0-1 Atlantic Coast Conference) drive past midfield to set up a tying field-goal attempt.
 But Bubba Baxa’s 49-yard kick went wide left, sending several Tar Heels players sprinting toward the student section to celebrate even though there were still 5 seconds left.